 One reason most Powder skis are made easy to swivel sideways is that they’re naturally not so nifty flipping edge to edge.
 They’re made to be buoyant, not nimble.
 Since getting them up on edge is a chore, they don’t lend themselves to technical skiing even if they’re capable of it.
 All of these models make powder skiing easier, but not all are content just poking their way down the hill.

 Once a ski is over 114mm wide at the waist, any pretense that it’s somehow an “all-mountain” ski is piffle.
 A Powder ski’s only purpose is what’s in its name.
 Can one be skied on hard snow?
 Of course, any tool can be misapplied.
 But Powder skis on slick, hard snow are hard to steer, limited largely to a controlled skid.
 Even if the skier is comfortable with this concept, if he can’t steer accurately on crowded slopes, he can’t ski safely.

-As this is in no way a statistically relevant enterprise, there are no test scores to report.
-All models tested are Recommended as all are well adapted to parting their way through new snow.
+Every model I tried is Recommended as all are well adapted to parting their way through new snow.
 As all are equal in our eyes, they’re presented here in random order.

 Any ski over 113mm underfoot can be thrown into a skid, but some would prefer it if the pilot knew how to point ‘em.
 Our Power picks not only aren’t afraid of speed, they live for it and to one degree or another, require it.
 Imagine you’re heli-skiing on a pitch so steep every turn triggers a slough line that seems intent on catching you from behind.
 You have a choice: accelerate or be swept over the next cliff band like a piece of luggage.
 It’s in moments like these that our Powder Power Picks were designed to rise to the occasion, keeping their cool when the going gets gnarly.